 And they're not just watered-down substitutes for whey, appealing only to those who abstain from eating animal products.
 Research has shown that vegan protein can produce similar results to other types of protein.
 Here's what you should know about the best vegan protein powder for muscle gain.

-Get 21 grams of pea and pumpkin protein in each scoop of Ladder Plant Protein!
+Get 21 grams of muscle-building pea protein in each scoop of LADDER Plant Protein

 You can totally build muscle with vegan protein powder.
 A 2020 study published in the Journal of the International Society of Sports Medicine found that rice and whey protein yielded similar outcomes for body composition and performance.
 And pea protein has also been found to be quite effective versus a placebo (and on par with whey).